The lowdown (in their own words...)

-Taylor Vinters has 28 partners and 80 lawyers working out of its offices in London, Cambridge and Singapore.
-The firm counts Fortune 500 technology companies, venture-backed businesses and individuals among its client base.
+Taylor Vinters has 31 partners and 75 lawyers across its offices in London, Cambridge and Singapore.
+The firm counts Fortune 500 technology companies, venture-backed businesses, as well as private individuals among its client base.
 Taylor Vinters is a full-service firm which is focused on technology, investment and private client.

 The star performers

-Agriculture and estates; Biotechnology; Charities and not-for-profit; Commercial litigation; Commercial property; Corporate and commercial; Education; Family; Insolvency and corporate recovery; Intellectual property; IT and telecoms; Employment; Personal tax, trusts and probate.
+Agriculture and estates; Brand management; Commercial litigation; Commercial property; Corporate and commercial; Education; Employment; Family; Insolvency and corporate recovery; Intellectual property; IT and telecoms; Personal, tax, trusts and probate; Property litigation; Venture capital

 A day in the life of...